Water Quality

 Aquatic native plants play a vital role in maintaining and improving water quality in aquatic ecosystems.
 Their root systems help stabilize shorelines and prevent erosion, they help maintain water clarity, absorb excess nutrients such as nitrogen and phosphorus.
 These plants have fish and aquatic life benefits as well.

-RCWD Volunteer Monitoring Programs
+RCWD Volunteer Water Monitoring Programs

 Citizen Assisted Monitoring Program (CAMP)